HellAholic/HellaFusion/README.md

 - Range: 30-3600 seconds
 - Purpose: Maximum time to wait for each slicing operation
 - Recommendation: Increase for complex models

+## 💡 Tips for Pause at Transition

+### When to Use Pauses

+**Perfect for:**
+- 🎨 **Multi-color prints**: Change filament colors without MMU hardware
+- 🔩 **Nozzle changes**: Switch from fast/large nozzle to precision/small nozzle
+- 🧪 **Material changes**: Combine compatible materials (PLA→PETG, add TPU sections, etc.)
+- 🛠️ **Hardware adjustments**: Pause to modify build plate, add supports, or inspect quality

+### Pause Settings Best Practices

+1. **Park Position**:
+   - Default is `G0 X0 Y0` - edit to match your printer's safe position
+   - Consider: bed size, homing direction, cable management
+   - Example for center park: `G0 X150 Y150` (adjust for your bed size)

+2. **Purge Amount**:
+   - Default is `E35` (35mm of filament)
+   - Increase for: larger nozzles, color changes, material changes
+   - Decrease for: small nozzles, same-material swaps
+   - Example: 0.6mm nozzle with color change → `E50` or more

+3. **Firmware Commands**:
+   - Default uses `M0` (pause and wait for user)
+   - **Marlin**: `M0` or `M25` both work
+   - **RepRap**: `M0` or `M226`
+   - **Other firmware**: Check your firmware documentation

+4. **Retraction**:
+   - Default includes `G1 E-5 F300` (5mm retract before pause)
+   - Prevents oozing while printer is paused
+   - Adjust based on your bowden length and hotend

+### Measuring Nozzle Stick-Out

+**Required only for actual nozzle changes** (not just filament swaps):

+1. Use an old heat block as a reference gauge
+2. Tighten each nozzle into the heat block (properly seated)
+3. Measure from **heat block surface** to **nozzle tip** (not total length)
+4. Record this "stick out" measurement for each nozzle
+5. Enter these values in the "Nozzle Length" fields when expert settings are enabled
+6. HellaFusion calculates the Z-offset difference automatically

+**Why this matters**: Different stick-out lengths mean different nozzle heights.
+Without compensation, your layer heights will be wrong after a nozzle change, causing poor adhesion or nozzle crashes.

+### Testing Your Pause Setup

+1. **Test with a simple model first**: Use a small test print (10-20 minutes)
+2. **Verify park position is safe**: Ensure nozzle doesn't hit clips, cables, or bed edges
+3. **Check purge amount**: After resuming, watch first layer for under/over-extrusion
+4. **Time the process**: Factor pause time into total print time estimates

 ## Troubleshooting